The Difference Between Old Style and New Style Interlake Pallet Rack

 Another attribute that differentiates pallet rack styles from one another is what we call the “beam-to-frame connection.”
 These differences can lead to confusion, even among experienced pallet rack specialists.

 One such point of confusion is the difference between New Style and Old Style Interlake pallet rack.

 New Style Interlake Pallet Rack vs. Old Style Interlake Teardrop

-Interlake now sticks to a teardrop design for its roll formed pallet rack, having long eliminated New Style from the production line.
-This is good news for those who own beams with round pins, because these round pins, or “lugs” as they’re often called, wouldn’t be compatible with the slimmer, “U-shaped” New Style slots.
-But this means that what many in the industry refer to as “Old Style” Interlake is what’s being produced and sold right now.
+Interlake now sticks to a teardrop design for its roll-formed industrial pallet rack, having long eliminated New Style from the production line.
+This is good news for those who own beams with punched pins because these round pins, or “lugs,” wouldn’t be compatible with the slimmer, “U-shaped” New Style slots.
+It’s confusing, but the “Old Style” Interlake is the current style produced and sold right now.
 If you’re scratching your head, we don’t blame you.
-But at least you’ll have come away knowing the main differences between the two, and hopefully this knowledge will help you avoid buying incompatible parts down the road.
+But at least you’ll have come away knowing the main differences between the two.
+Hopefully, this knowledge will help you avoid buying incompatible parts.

 Need Help Finding the Right Pallet Rack Capacity?